A Peek Behind the Scenes: What Does It Take to Produce an Online Training Course?

 As it turns out, a lot of work goes into the design and development of an online course!
 We’re lucky to have partnered with a top-tier Engineering school - per U.S. News & World Report, #5 in Online Engineering Programs, from over 1,200 surveyed.
 This has made the process a lot easier for all of us on the TBGA team.

 Along with leading our Training business and playing Project Leader, I’ve taken on several new roles, including Scriptwriter, Screenwriter, and Script Supervisor.
 John’s getting a crash course in Scripting as well.
 It’s been quite the learning experience for us both.

 So, what exactly does it take to create an online course?
 In brief, you start with a needs analysis, then course design, course development, implementation, and evaluation.
 Stakeholders in the process can include SMEs, an Instructional Design (ID) team (shout out to Jun at Purdue!), Project Managers, Graphic Designers (another shout out, to RJ at Youngstown State University & +Public), Technical Specialists and Video Editors (last shoutout, to our awesome creative agency, Rocketbrand).

 I found this graphic online that depicts key roles and core processes well:

 We filmed a portion of our lecture videos last week in Dallas, and I want to share with everyone a little bit from “behind the scenes.”

 Take a look!

-I hope you’re as excited as we are for this upcoming certification course.
-We’ve put many hours into the design and development, and look forward to sharing it with the AM community very soon.
+I hope you’re as excited as we are for this certification course.
+We’ve put many hours into the design and development, and look forward to sharing it with the AM community around the world.

 Alison, for TBGA